 5 tips for using a notebook planner to boost productivity

-Transform your Notebook Planner into a productivity goldmine.
+Transform your notebook planner into a productivity goldmine.

 More and more of us are turning to pen and paper to keep our work lives in order.
 Here’s how to turn your notebook into a productivity goldmine.

-We’ve said it once and we’ll say it again – learning how to be more productive is one of the best ways to invest your time, whatever profession you’re in.
+Learning how to be more productive is one of the best ways to invest your time, whatever profession you’re in.

 There’s a wealth of knowledge out there, from time techniques like the Pomodoro method to psychology hacks like habit-stacking and temptation-bundling.
 Need a daily organizer?
 A notebook will get you sorted.